agpiermarini/quantified-self-django/readme.md

 $ python3.7 manage.py migrate
 ```

-Then spin up a server:
+Then spin up a server on port 3000:

 ```
 $ python3.7 manage.py runserver 3000